 The used fishing line will be picked up on a regular basis and returned to Berkley Fishing in Spirit Lake, Iowa.
 Berkley was among the first producers of monofilament over 60 years ago.
 Since 1990, their fishing line recycling program has kept over 9 million miles of fishing line out of landfills and the program continues to grow.

-Receptacles are already available, and a kickoff event will be held at Wells Cove Marina on June 22 at 3:30 pm.
+Receptacles are already available, and a kickoff event will be held at Wells Cove Landing on June 22 at 3:30 pm.

 For more information visit qac.org and search for “Fishing Line Recycling Program” or visit plasticfreeqac.org